jenkinsci/acceptance-test-harness/docs/CONTROLLER.md

 * `JENKINS_WAR` see above
 * `INTERACTIVE` see above
 * `PLUGINS_DIR` see above
 * `CATALINA_HOME` The directory in which Tomcat is already installed.
+If this is not specified, the first existing directory from the following list will be used: a `tomcat` directory as a sibling to the resolved `jenkins.war`, `WORKSPACE/tomcat` and `$(pwd)/tomcat`.

 ## JBoss controller (type=jboss)
 Similar to the above Tomcat controller except it uses JBoss.